AviatrixSystems/Docs/HowTos/rbac_faq.rst

 RBAC Deployment Example 1
 ---------------------------

-In this example, the Controller admin creates a user Bob who has full responsibility to access account account_A and account_B.
-The Controller admin also creates a user Alice who has full responsibility to access account_B and account_C..
+In this example, the Controller admin creates a user Bob who has full responsibility to access account account-A and account-B. The Controller admin also creates a user Alice who has full responsibility to access account-B and account-C.

 |rbac_example_1|

 **Step 1** Create an account admin group.
 Admin Login.
 Go to Accounts -> Permission Groups -> +Add New.
-Give the group a name, for example, account_admins.
+Give the group a name, for example, account-admins.

 **Step 2** Give this group the privilege to create Access Accounts.
 Go to Accounts -> Permission Groups.
 Click the 3 skewer dots, click Manage Permission.
 Click +Add New.
 Select Accounts in the list of functions.
 Click OK to confirm.

 **Step 3** Create user Bob to the account_admins group.
 Go to Account Users -> +New User.
 Fill the name, Bob, and other fields.
-For the field RBAC Groups, select account_admins created in Step 1.
+For the field RBAC Groups, select account-admins created in Step 1.

 **Step 4** Bob should receive an email to invite him to access the Controller.
 Bob login.
 Bob creates a new permission group with full access.
 Go to Accounts -> Permission Groups -> +Add New.
-Fill permission group name, for example, group_bob.
+Fill permission group name, for example, group-bob.

 **Step 5** Bob associates himself with the group_bob.
 Go to Accounts -> Permission Groups.
-Select bob_group, click Manage users.
+Select bob-group, click Manage users.
 Select Bob to associate with the group.

-**Step 6** Bob grants bob_group functional functional privilege.
+**Step 6** Bob grants group-bob functional functional privilege.
 Go to Accounts -> Permission Groups.
-Select group_bob.
+Select group-bob.
 Click Manage permissions.
-Click ALLWrite to grant group_bob
+Click ALLWrite to grant group-bob

-**Step 7** Bob creates a new Access Account account_A.
-Bob login.
+**Step 7** Bob creates a new Access Account account-A. Bob login.
 Go to Accounts -> Access Accounts -> +Add New.
-For the field "Attach to RBAC Groups", select group_bob.
+For the field "Attach to RBAC Groups", select group-bob.
 This creates an access account that associates a cloud account that Bob manages.
-For the Account Name field, Bob enters account_A.
+For the Account Name field, Bob enters account-A.

-Bob can repeat **Step 7** to create account_B.
-Now Bob has full functional access to both account_A and account_B.
+Bob can repeat **Step 7** to create account-B. Now Bob has full functional access to both account-A and account-B.

-Follow **Step 3** to **Step 7** for Alice to manage account_C and account_D.
+Apply **Step 3** to **Step 7** for Alice to manage account-C and account-D.

 .. |rbac_example_1| image:: rbac_faq_media/rbac_example_1.png